aaron-grau/curic/react/projects/todos/README.md

 ### `Root`

-The `Root` component serves to wrap your `App` component with a `Provider`.
-The `Provider` gives all of your components access to your `store`, allowing them to read the application state and dispatch actions.
+The `Root` component serves to wrap your `App` component with a `react-redux` `Provider`.
+Remember the `Provider` gives all of your components access to your `store`, allowing them to read the application state and dispatch actions.

 + Create a file `components/root.jsx`
 + Import React and the `react-redux`'s `Provider`
-+ Even though you haven't written your `App` component yet, import it from `./app`
++ Even though you haven't written your `App` component yet, import it from `./app`.
-+ This component can be a functional component, receiving (and de-structuring) its props (your `store`) as an argument, and returning a block of `jsx` code.
++ Export `Root` as functional component that receives props as an argument and returns a block of `jsx` code.
+  + It receives your `store` as a prop
+  + De-structure `props` accordingly

 Your `Root` should look like the following:
 ```javascript